openinput-fw/openinput/docs/index.rst

       - Steelseries Rival 310

 Some targets might also depend on external projects, which are included as git submodules.
-You will need to
+You will need to fetch the submodules.

 .. code-block:: console